piyop/tfaug/README.md

 Keras ImageDataGenerator class was widelly used before tf2, but it can no longer use multiprocessing and thus I made up this package.
 This provides us easy way to augment image while learning using tf.data. tf.data is automatically map functions on multiprocesses except when using tf.py_funtion.

+any comment and pull request are welcomed.

 ## features
- * This class can augment input image and label image with same transformations at the sametime.
+ * Augment input image and label image with same transformations at the same time.

-any comment and pull request are welcomed.
+ * Augment on batch which is more efficient than augment each image.

 ## dependancies
  * tensorflow >= 2.0